valory-xyz/price-oracle/docs/index.md

 Querying autonomous services can become very simple by using the [Open Autonomy Client SDK](https://github.com/valory-xyz/open-autonomy-client).
-This is a library that helps to query multi-agent systems built with the Open Autonomy framework It allows one to simply perform a request to a service as if it were a single endpoint.
+This is a library that helps to query multi-agent systems built with the Open Autonomy framework It provides a simplified approach for making requests to a service as if it were a single endpoint.
 The SDK queries multiple agents in the background to retrieve information and returns a result that is presumed to be reached by consensus among the agents.

 Let's take a look at a simple example, using the SDK.
 First of all we need to make sure